-The biotech community at UMass has an 8-year tradition that started as part of the Institute Cellular Engineering to teach laboratory modules on cutting edge research techniques.
+The biotech community at UMass has a decade-long tradition that started as part of the Institute Cellular Engineering to teach laboratory modules on cutting edge research techniques.

 These modules will continue under BTP and can be attended by industrial partners interested in learning new methods and using UMass facilities.
-Laboratory modules are held at various locations on the UMass campus during winter break, spring break and during the summer.
+Laboratory modules are held at various locations on the UMass campus, sometimes during winter break, spring break and during the summer.

 Live-cell quantitative Fluorescence microscopy: